ehukaimedia/recap/README.md

 ## What is RecapMCP?

-RecapMCP is a Model Context Protocol (MCP) server that provides intelligent, context-aware recaps of your development work.
-It analyzes your tool usage patterns and presents exactly what you need to resume work instantly.
+RecapMCP is a Model Context Protocol (MCP) server that provides intelligent, context-aware recaps of your development work and universal script running capabilities.
+It analyzes your tool usage patterns and presents exactly what you need to resume work instantly, while also providing zero-configuration command execution for any project.

 ## ✨ The Magic: Zero Configuration